zoetyu/workshop-ws-04-30-cool-apis/README.md

 Try to record some audio, it should record you, then when you click the stop button it will show you the loading icon.
 If you open up Chrome DevTools, you should have console logged `sending a request to IBM...`.
 Flag one of us if this isn't working for you!

+You'll probably have some lint error.
+That's okay!
+We'll fix them all later.

 Alright, so let's take stock.
 Your `App` component should:

 * [ ] import `React`, `ReactDOM`, `Recorder`, and `CircularProgress`